Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Create a budget per project and configure budget alerts on all of these budgets.
 - [ ] Create a single billing account for all sandbox projects and enable BigQuery billing exports.
 Create a Data Studio dashboard to plot the spending per project.

+The correct approach would be:

+**3. Create a budget per project and configure budget alerts on all of these budgets.**

+### Explanation:

+**Option 3: Create a budget per project and configure budget alerts on all of these budgets.**
+- **Granular Control:** Creating a budget per project allows you to set specific spending limits tailored to each developer's sandbox environment.
+- **Alert Configuration:** By configuring budget alerts on each individual project's budget, you can receive notifications when the spending reaches or exceeds the defined threshold ($500 per month in this case).
+- **Visibility and Control:** This approach provides clear visibility into spending for each developer's sandbox project and enables proactive management by alerting you to potential overspending early.

+**Why Other Options are Wrong:**

+**Option 1: Create a single budget for all projects and configure budget alerts on this budget.**
+- **Lack of Granularity:** A single budget for all projects would aggregate spending across all sandbox environments, making it difficult to identify which specific project is exceeding the budget threshold.
+- **Limited Control:** This option does not provide the fine-grained control needed to monitor individual developer's spending patterns effectively.

+**Option 2: Create a separate billing account per sandbox project and enable BigQuery billing exports.
+Create a Data Studio dashboard to plot the spending per billing account.**
+- **Overly Complex:** Creating separate billing accounts per project is unnecessary for monitoring spending thresholds.
+It also complicates billing management and does not directly provide budget alerts for proactive monitoring.
+- **BigQuery Usage:** Enabling BigQuery billing exports and using Data Studio for reporting adds unnecessary complexity for a straightforward budget monitoring requirement.

+**Option 4: Create a single billing account for all sandbox projects and enable BigQuery billing exports.
+Create a Data Studio dashboard to plot the spending per project.**
+- **Similar Issues:** Like Option 2, using a single billing account for all projects does not allow for individual budgeting and alerting per project.
+It also introduces complexity with BigQuery exports and Data Studio reporting which are not essential for basic budget monitoring.

+### Conclusion:
+Creating a budget per project and configuring budget alerts on each individual project's budget (Option 3) is the recommended approach.
+It provides the necessary granularity, control, and simplicity to effectively monitor and manage spending across multiple sandbox environments in Google Cloud.

 **[⬆ Back to Top](#table-of-contents)**

 ### You are deploying a production application on Compute Engine.
 You want to prevent anyone from accidentally destroying the instance by clicking the wrong button.
 What should you do?